Ectrodactyly: Snow-Littler

-The goal of this procedure is to create a wide first web space and to minimise the cleft in the hand.
+The goal of this procedure is to create a wide first web space and to minimize the cleft in the hand.
 The index digit will be transferred to the ulnar side of the cleft.
 Simultaneously a correction of index malrotation and deviation is performed.
-To minimise the cleft, it is necessary to fix together the metacarpals which used to border the cleft.
+To minimize the cleft, it is necessary to fix together the metacarpals which used to border the cleft.
 Through repositioning flaps, the wound can be closed.

 Ueba

 Ueba described a less complicated surgery.
 Transverse flaps are used to resurface the palm, the dorsal side of the transposed digit and the ulnar part of the first web space.
 A tendon graft is used to connect the common extensor tendons of the border digits of the cleft to prevent digital separation during extension.
 The closure is simpler, but has cosmetic disadvantage because of the switch between palmar and dorsal skin.

 Miura and Komada

 The release of the first webspace has the same principle as the Snow-Littler procedure.
 The difference is the closure of the first webspace; this is done by simple closure or closure with Z-plasties.